Virginia Watercraft Owner's Guide

-Decals will be furnished with each 3-year registration issued by the DGIF.
-Decals indicate the month, year of expiration and the registration number assigned to your watercraft, and must be displayed within 6 inches of the registration number on each side of the watercraft for which they were issued.
+Decals are furnished with each three-year registration issued by DGIF.
+Decals indicate the month, year of expiration, and the registration number assigned to your watercraft.
+Decals must be displayed within 6 inches of the registration number on each side of the watercraft for which they were issued.
 Only the current decal may be visible.
 Expired decals must be removed.

 Trailers Title, Registration and License Plates

 Title, registration, and license plates for watercraft trailers are purchased through the Department of Motor Vehicles.
 Check with DMV for rules and regulations regarding trailers.